teolandon/tmux-hackernews/README.md

 * `@hackernews-scroll` - Enables scroll keybinds when set to 'true', disables them when unset or set to anything else.
 * `@hackernews-period` - Custom period for the 30 headlines to be scrolled through.
 In hours.
-Several hour values will miss out on the last few headlines due to bash not being able to work with float numbers, and I'm not currently interested in implementing a fix.
+Several hour values will miss out on the last few headlines, and will act weirdly when passing midnight, due to bash not being able to work with float numbers, and I'm not currently interested in implementing a fix.

 ## Keybinds
 ### Main
 - `Prefix + h` opens up the link to the current headline on your system's browser.

 ### Optional
 These keybinds are enabled by setting the tmux option `@hackernews-scroll` to